12casper3/temporary/README.md

 The SonarQube scan however provided much more insight into the technical debt of the system, which is why we decided to concentrate on those results.

 ### Testing debt
-As mentioned before the project does not contain any automated tests, apart from the Travis continuous integration use.
+The project does not contain any automated tests, apart from the Travis continuous integration use.
+This just checks if `webpack` and `ESLint` do not return any errors.
+And it has to be noted that `webpack` just checks for Javascript syntax errors, so it is still possible for errors to pass the CI.
 The extensive example repository with small pieces of example code for each part of the system is used as a way of manual testing.

-It could be argued that is hard to test a gaming framework, which in part is true.
+It could be argued that it is hard to test a gaming framework, which in part is true.
 For example, how would you test that for example a certain shape is drawn on the screen as expected?
 This however, is not an excuse to not have any tests at all.
 Unit tests could be used to test the logic of the code.
 The project would benefit from this as it could assure that for example the wide variety of calculations done by the framework are correct.

+A good example of a bug which could have been spotted earlier with these tests is a rotation function which rotated the opposite direction of what it was supposed to do, see [this commit](https://github.com/photonstorm/phaser/commit/46e9dbd05a4ea474f4f452a29a6e0debdb223261) thanks to @Tomas2h.

 When investigating ways to test a JavaScript game engine we stumbled upon the [Crafty game library](https://github.com/craftyjs/Crafty).
 This project is tested with a JavaScript unit testing framework called [QUnit](https://qunitjs.com/), which could be a useful addition to the Phaser project.

-Setting up a test environment for this project would however require a lot of in-depth knowledge on the inner workings of the systems and calculations, which would make it very time consuming for us.
-[Technical Debt](#technical-debt) says a lot about the current status of the project.
-But of course when looking into the changes of the technical debt over time, conclusions can be drawn about the evolution of the community and the project.
+As Phaser makes use of a lot of helper functions, there is a need to start testing these functions first.
+For instance, the Math package contains helper classes for performing mathematical operations and the Utils package contains additional functionalities for the objects String, Array and Object.
+Furthermore, it would also be beneficial to test the data loading, as the graphics used in Phaser projects could consist of external files like images or gifs.
+Another part which could use some testing is the Gameobjects module as this contains a lot of configurations options, as well as a wide variety of actions that can be performed on these objects.

+The extensive collection of examples for the project serves both documentation and testing purposes of course.
+However, setting up a real testing framework to also test the rendering could improve the quality and reliability of Phaser as a framework.

+The lack of testing was also mentioned in a recently created issue by one of the contributors([#3361](https://github.com/photonstorm/phaser/issues/3361)).
+Here it is being stated that the phaser-examples should and could be used for regression testing, but that the actual implementation of this is still to be reviewed and discussed.
+A nice way to do these tests is to take screenshots of the examples and compare them with a reference screenshot.
+All the non-deterministic things like random numbers will pose a problem here though.
+So to really hit this off, a deterministic version should be created.
+And since most of the Phaser 2 examples are not working with Phaser 3 now, it would have been wise to start with this during Phaser 2 already so it would be easy to see the status of the switch to Phaser 3.
+This wish of having these features implemented in the past is of a textbook example of technical debt!

 TODO[cw]: maybe move this to #evolution-of-phaser ?
 ### Technical debt evolution